G-MEGA/TouchPanelWithWebcam/README.md

 # What is this?
-If you have two or more webcams, you can enjoy DANCERUSH at home.\
+If you have two or more webcams, you can enjoy DANCERUSH STARDOM at home.\
 Like this\
 https://youtu.be/PRaJNX6FAH0
 \